datacraft-dsc/convex-contracts/README.md

 If for some reason the test convex.world block chain network gets reset, and the test contracts are no longer available.

-You can deploy the contracts again, by pushing to the **master** branch.
-See the action [contract_deploy](https://github.com/DEX-Company/convex-contracts/blob/19a30899ba391ba8dd5e79f41125b9585f68030e/.github/workflows/contracts_deploy.yml#L20)
+You can deploy the contracts again, by pushing to the **master** branch, or by re-running a past contracts_deploy workflow.
+See the [workflow contracts_deploy](https://github.com/DEX-Company/convex-contracts/actions?query=workflow%3Acontracts_deploy)

 ## License